 Base the thickness of your moisturizer on when and where you use it on your body.
 Florida dermatologist Andrea Cambio, MD, says, "Choose a light moisturizer for day and a heavier one for nighttime."
 You can also use a thicker cream for your body and a lightweight moisturizing lotion for your face.
 Stick with lighter, hydrating moisturizers in the summer months.

 - Sun protection.
-No matter your skin type, just about every dermatologist recommends getting a moisturizer with a sunscreen of at least SPF 30.
+No matter your skin type, just about every dermatologist recommends getting a moisturizer with a sunscreen of at least SPF 30 -- year-round, in any weather.
+You can either get that in your moisturizer or in a separate product.
 If you’re getting it for your face, Cambio suggests looking for one that is oil- and fragrance-free.

 - Antioxidants.
 Moisturizers with antioxidants such as green tea, chamomile, pomegranate, or licorice root extract may help keep any skin type looking fresh and healthy.
 Antioxidants help neutralize free radicals -- molecules that break down skin cells.